haddocking/haddocking.github.io/education/HADDOCK-protein-protein-basic-24/index.md

 You should be able to see the amount of conformational space sampled by those surface side-chains.
 You can clearly see that some residues do sample a large variety of conformations, one of which might lead to much better docking results.

-**Note:** Pre-sampling of possible conformational changes can thus be beneficial for the docking, but again do limit the number of conformers used for the docking (or increase the number of sampled models, which is possible in the [expert interface](http://haddock.science.uu.nl/services/HADDOCK2.2/haddockserver-expert.html) of the HADDOCK portal - the default access level is however only easy - for a higher level access do request it via email).
+**Note:** Pre-sampling of possible conformational changes can thus be beneficial for the docking, but again do limit the number of conformers used for the docking (or increase the number of sampled models, which is possible for users with expert- or guru-level access.
+The default access level is however only easy - for a higher level access do request it after registration).

 As final step, save the molecule as a new PDB file which we will call: *hpr-ensemble.pdb* For this in the PyMOL menu select: